haiwen/seafile-admin-docs/manual/extension/seafile-ai.md

 Users can use the chat feature in libraries to search for files in the current library, ask questions about specific files, and generate summaries for specific files.

-### Enable vector search
+### Enable keyword search

-Vector search lets AI Chat find documents by the meaning of their AI-generated summaries.
-AI Chat combines vector search results with normal SeaSearch keyword search results.
+Keyword search lets AI Chat search documents in the current library through SeaSearch.

-Before enabling vector search, make sure that all of the following are available:

-- Metadata server is deployed and metadata management is enabled for the library.
-- Seafile AI is enabled and has a valid `EMBEDDING_MODEL` in `seafile_ai_config.yaml`.
-The embedding model must return vectors with the configured `dimensions` value.
-- SeaSearch is enabled in `seafevents.conf` and its deployment supports vector indexes.
-- Seafile AI can access the same SeaSearch service by using `SEASEARCH_URL` and `SEASEARCH_TOKEN`.
+Before enabling keyword search, make sure that SeaSearch is deployed and enabled in `seafevents.conf`.
+Seafile AI must also be able to access the same SeaSearch service by using `SEASEARCH_URL` and `SEASEARCH_TOKEN`.

 Configure SeaSearch in `$SEAFILE_VOLUME/seafile/conf/seafevents.conf` if it is not already configured.
 For deployment and configuration details, refer to [SeaSearch configuration (Pro)](../setup/use_seasearch.md).